Protecting Your Camera Gear in Winter: Essential Tips for Cold Weather Photography

 1. Battery Life Drops Significantly

-Cold temperatures drain lithium-ion batteries fast—sometimes by 50% or more.
+Cold temperatures drain lithium-ion batteries quickly—sometimes by 50% or more.

 2. Condensation Can Form Inside Your Camera